“She is a strong, analytical lawyer who cuts straight to the point”

 “Céline is capable of explaining and dealing with complex issues”

 “She performs great under pressure and is very engaging”

 Céline Greenberg is a French-qualified avocate and founding partner, together with Professor Pierre Mayer, of the international arbitration boutique firm Mayer Greenberg, based in Paris.

 She is one of the rare lawyers of her generation combining extensive experience as counsel and tribunal secretary, with a growing practice as arbitrator.

-She also acts as counsel in international arbitral proceedings involving a variety of sectors and applicable laws, under various arbitration rules, and in French courts proceedings relating to arbitration (interim measure applications, proceedings before the juge d’appui, recognition and enforcement of arbitral awards, applications for setting aside, etc).
+Céline acts as secretary to arbitral tribunals chaired by Professor Pierre Mayer's (and others).
+In that capacity, she assists some of the world's most renowned arbitrators in commercial and investment-treaty cases.
+She also acts as counsel in international arbitral proceedings involving a variety of sectors and applicable laws, under various arbitration rules.
+She acts before French courts in proceedings relating to arbitration (proceedings before the juge d’appui, recognition and enforcement of arbitral awards, applications for setting aside, etc.)

 A French national, Céline works in French and English.